wwarthen/RomWBW/Source/Doc/Applications.md

 remaining on that drive.

-1. Information about the the 64KByte CP/M memory map, which is shown diagramatically, and includes: locations and sizes of the TPA (Transient Program Area), CP/M's CCP (Console Command Processor),and BDOS (Basic Disk Operating System).
+1. Information about the the 64KByte CP/M memory map, which is shown diagrammatically, and includes: locations and sizes of the TPA (Transient Program Area), CP/M's CCP (Console Command Processor),and BDOS (Basic Disk Operating System).

 1. The addresses of active CPU I/O ports.